califa1203/click-urban-ecom-app/memory-bank/progress.md

   - Users API with role-based access and address management
   - Orders API with line items and status tracking
   - Content API with blog post management and publishing control
+- Authentication system with Supabase:
+  - User registration and login functionality
+  - Role-based access control
+  - Protected routes for admin, account, and checkout
+- File upload component for product images using Supabase Storage

 ## What's Left to Build
 ### Phase 1 (Current Focus)